Commonly asked / FAQ

 While not fully exclusive, as we will have other B&B guests staying in the accommodation, we do not serve non wedding guests in the evening (they dine out on wedding nights).
 This means you have the castle ground floor rooms fully exclusive to your wedding party on your wedding day.

-There is also a Members Wedding Package where no guests need stay overnight but this is aimed at larger weddings.
+There is also the Members Wedding Package where no guests need stay overnight but this is aimed at larger weddings.

 Q: I only want a small intimate wedding with 15 - 20 people - do you do small weddings?

-A: Yes but only on Sun to Thurs, not the weekends.
-As we only allow one wedding at the castle a day, we do not allow smaller bookings on weekend dates, so you would need to opt for a mid-week booking for a smaller wedding.
+A: Yes but only on Sunday to Thursday, not the weekends.
+As we only allow one wedding at the castle a day, we do not allow smaller bookings on prime weekend dates, so you would need to opt for a mid-week booking for a smaller wedding.

-Bespoke Regular Wedding Tariff (BRT) would apply but with very low numbers you would not justify paying venue hire other than for the Ceremony Room.
-We have two Ceremony rooms - the Theatre (£790 to hire) and the Breakfast room (£200 to hire).
-So for very small numbers you probably would not want to hire a function room at all, but instead just have a 'Ceremony Only' Wedding and then an evening meal in the restaurant along with other guests - but at your own party table.
-The smallest Ceremony Room you can hire is the Breakfast Room, at just £200.
+Bespoke Regular Wedding Tariff (BRT) may apply but with very low numbers you would not justify paying venue hire other than for the Ceremony Room.
+We have two Ceremony rooms - the Theatre and the Breakfast room.
+For very small numbers you probably would not want to hire a function room at all.
+Instead you can have a 'Ceremony Only' Wedding and then an evening meal in the restaurant along with other guests - but at your own party table.
+The smallest Ceremony Room you can hire is the Breakfast Room.

 For 25 or more guests, see our Mid-Week Weddings package.
 There won't be another wedding on the same day, so you'll have the venue to yourself aside from any other B&B guests staying on midweek breaks.
 Other B&B guests will not be dining in the castle on wedding nights as we state they must eat off-site when there is a wedding on.

-If you want a weekend wedding, it can work out cheaper to have more guests under the Wedding Packages than a smaller wedding on the regular tariff.
+It will always work out better value to have more guests under the Wedding Packages than a smaller wedding on the regular tariff.